 How is the data stored?

-- Hard copy Gift Aid authorisations are held by the Membership Secretary.
+- Hard copy Gift Aid authorisations are held by the Treasurer.

-- A list of members’ names and emails is stored online on the Mailchimp server and managed by two Trustees; access is by discrete login and password.
+- A list of members’ names and emails is stored online on the Mailchimp server and managed by a designated member of Staff; access is by discrete login and password.

-- A list of email consents is held offline by the Membership Secretary.
+- A list of email consents is held offline integrated into the Membership database accessible by a designated member of Staff and the Membership Coordinator.

 How is the data used?